 Consider your Environment

 Are you someplace with high humidity?
 Do you have issues with mold, mildew and fungus in general?
 What about insects (especially the kinds that like to chow down on paper products, termites, silverfish, etc.)?
 Do you have a lot of these factors in your area and if so, do you take steps to manage them?
 There are things that can be done to manage your environment far before you get to the bags you keep your comics in, but the last line of defense if going to be the comic bag.
 For instance, I live in Southern California and we don’t have many bugs compared to someplace like Florida (well, most places don’t have a lot of bugs compared to Florida, but you get the idea).
 Even so, we are not totally bug-free, and I have a service that comes out monthly and sprays the perimeter of the house and property line to keep bugs out.
 I rarely ever see bugs.
 Problem (mostly) solved.
 If you live in high humidity area, you might consider using some de-humidification and anti-dessicant solutions in the area where you store your comics.
+If you get reusable dessicant packs, they will indicate via color change when they need to be “recharged”, pop them in the oven till they turn back to their original color again and when they cool off they are good to put back in your comic storage location.

 These are rigid plastic sleeves that you slide a bagged/boarded comic into for additional protection.
 These are made of PVC and are not archival (like Mylar).
 I don’t see the usefulness of these for general comics in your collection.
 People usually bag and board a comic and put it in a box, they’re not tossing it around where they need this kind of extra protection.
 They could be useful if you’re shipping a comic in the mail and want the extra protection.
 BCW sells some of these with little stands built in that are kind of cool as a cheap alternative to a frame if you want a quick display for some of your comics.